habib-wahid/spring-boot-backend/README.md

 To run redis, use this command:
 `docker run --name my-redis-container -p 7001:6379 -d redis` (add `sudo` before the command if you are on Ubuntu.)

+## Instruction for pushing changes
+To make any changes or to update your changes to the code base, please follow the given instructions(The first three should be followed each time you are assigned a new task and need to edit the codebase):
+* Go to the master branch using `git checkout master` or `git switch master` on the terminal
+* Update the master branch using `git pull origin master` on the terminal
+* create a new local branch using `git checkout -b <branchname>` or `git switch -c <branchname>`.
+Make sure that your branch name should be meaningful and it should give some idea about your assigned task.
+* Add the changes.
+* stage your changes using this: `git add [filename1] [filename2]`
+* commit your changes using this: `git commit -m "commit message"`.
+Your commit message should indicate what you have included in this commit.
+* Then push your changes using: `git push`.
+Your newly created branch will be automatically added into the remote repository.
+* Go to the remote repository.
+Go to 'Pull Requests'.
+* After then, create a new pull request by hitting the button 'New Pull Request'.
+* Select your branch from the top-down list, and then click on 'Create pull request'.

+When your pull request is approved by everyone, it will be merged by the scrum master.